Arrange Master Documentation

 Settings:

-All overflow items are automatically placed in a single row directly above the container.
+Overflow items are placed in a structured block directly above the container.
 They are arranged according to these rules:

 - They are sorted by height, from tallest to shortest.